Addus HomeCare to Participate - GuruFocus.com

-Addus HomeCare Corporation (Nasdaq: ADUS), a provider of home care services, today announced that Dirk Allison, Chairman and Chief Executive Officer, and Brian Poff, Executive Vice President and Chief Financial Officer, will participate in the Raymond James & Associates 44th Annual Institutional Investors Conference, which takes place March 5 – 8, 2023, in Orlando, Florida.
+Addus HomeCare Corporation (Nasdaq: ADUS), a provider of home care services, today announced that Dirk Allison, Chairman, President and Brian Poff, Executive Vice President and Chief Financial Officer, will participate in the Oppenheimer 33rd Annual Healthcare Conference on March 14, 2023.

-In connection with the conference, there will be a live broadcast and replay of the Company’s presentation available under the Investor Relations section of the Company’s website, www.addus.com, starting at 9:15 a.m.
-Eastern Time / 8:15 a.m.
-Central Time on Wednesday, March 8, 2023.
+In connection with the virtual conference, there will be a live broadcast and replay of the Company’s presentation available under the Investor Relations section of the Company’s website, www.addus.com, starting at 9:20 a.m.
+Eastern Time / 8:20 a.m.
+Central Time on Tuesday, March 14, 2023.
 An online replay will also be available on the Company’s website for one month, beginning approximately one hour following the conclusion of the live broadcast.

 About Addus HomeCare